Colorado Shared Reading Project (CSRP)

 How the Colorado Shared Reading Project works:

-- Once a week, a Language and Literacy Instructor who is deaf shows you how to sign a popular children’s storybook.
+- In the family’s home, a Language and Literacy Instructor who is deaf shows you how to sign a popular children’s storybook.

 - Along with the book, the Language and Literacy Instructor brings games, fun activities and suggestions for improving reading and communication skills.